Lexus UX 250h running costs

 The compact SUV will need a check-up once a year or every 10,000 miles, whichever comes first.
 Service pricing is expected to start from around £200-£250, and every service includes a free Hybrid Health Check.

-As the Lexus UX is only available as a hybrid (a purely petrol model is available in other markets), all versions cost £135 a year to tax.
-The top-of-the-range UX Takumi starts from around £39,000, so adding a few options could see you liable for the £320-a-year road-tax surcharge on cars costing over £40,000, increasing the annual bill to £455.
+As the Lexus UX is only available as a hybrid (a purely petrol model is available in other markets), all versions cost £140 a year to tax.
+The top-of-the-range UX Takumi starts from over £40,000, though, so is liable for the £325-a-year road-tax surcharge on cars costing over £40,000, increasing the annual bill to £465 from years two to six.
+After that, it reverts to £140 per year.